How To Be Happy All The Time?

 Focus on the present moment means that you can savour touch, smell, and other physical sensations but also happy feelings.
 Concentrate on the joy they are giving you.
 It is really effective in forgetting about the past and not fretting about future, fearful scenarios.

 Learning how to be happy all the time goes hand in hand with learning to smile all the time.
 Click here to know why you should smile all the time.

 But can this really make us happier and what is the scientific evidence?
 Watch the video where Harvard researcher Matt Killingsworth explains that we are happier when we are mindful of the moment and the least happy when the mind is wandering all over the place.
 He has come to this conclusion after studying 15,000 people!

-2. Focus on the life you want to live:
+2. How to be happy all the time – Focus on the life you want to live:

 “The heart goes where the mind takes it, and neither cares much about the whereabouts of the feet.”– Dr Daniel Gilbert.